CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors/LAB.md

 #### How are we implementing it?

-- Create a `<select>` element which contains unique `<option>` elements, one for each keyword.
+- Create a `<select>` element which contains unique `<option>` elements extracted dynamically from the JSON file, one for each keyword.
-- Use an event handler to respond when the user selects an option from the select menu.
-Hide all of the images and only show those whose keyword matches the option chosen.
+- Use an event handler to respond when the user chooses an option from the select menu.
+Hide all of the images, then show those whose keyword matches the option chosen.

 ### Feature #3: Style the application

 #### Why are we implementing this feature?

-- As a user, I want a simple, clean looking UI so that my photo gallery clearly displays the images.
+- As a user, I want a simple, clean looking UI so that my photo gallery clearly displays the images in a gridlike pattern.

 #### What are we going to implement?

 Given that a user opens the application in the browser
-When the user naviates to the home page
+When the user navigates to the home page
-Then the images should be displayed cleanly across the screen
+Then the images should be displayed in rows across the screen

 #### How are we implementing it?